-I want to speak with her today because I think her journey can inspire children, teenagers and students who aspire to join the industry.
+Today, I want to speak with Roxanne Blouin-Payer, because I know that she wanted to work in the video game industry for a long time and that she succeeded.
+I think her background can inspire children, teenagers and students who aspire to join the industry.

 Marc: Hello Roxanne!
 Could you please tell us what your current profession is?